antononcube/Raku-Text-CodeProcessing/README.md

 - [ ] TODO Make the functionalities to work with languages other than Raku.
   - This is both difficult and low priority.
 (Except for shell.)

+- [ ] TODO Refactor the sub arguments to use kebab-case (not just camelCase.)
+  - This is of _very low_ priority.

 -----